kolchagov/project-sample-store/README.md

     - Add shopping cart context and provider component
     - Add checkout page with order processing simulation
 - Add 404 - not found page
+- Add rating/comments to product to all users
+    - Add new comment for authorized users
+    - Add edit comment for own comments
+    - Add delete comment for own comments
 ## 4. Service implementations
 - User service implementation: user login
     - Register new user